BreadCircuses/Tech-Journal/README.md

 *Tuesday, February 14th, 2017*

 To iterate in a list of lists
-use a variable that is a list itself! crime_rates = []
+use a variable that is a list itself!
+Nice. crime_rates = []

 for row in five_elements: